ArchDiver/mastermind_by_LSC/README.md

 1. Implement the UI component.
 (This is mostly built but shipping the code was more important.)
 	* The first two components are first on the list so that my son can easily play the game.
 2. Add the ability to change to colors or even symbols.
 	* Built out a UI version of the colors but struggled with getting the letters to show up on the pegs.
-This was important to me, because my father-in-law is color blind and I want the game to be more accessible.
+	** This was important to me, because my father-in-law is color blind and I want the game to be more accessible.

 3. Add the option to add more difficulty.

-* Built out a UI version of the colors but struggled with getting the letters to show up on the pegs.
-This was important to me, because my father-in-law is color blind and I want the game to be more accessible.
 4. Add the ability for two players to play remotely.
 (Server)
 	* Local remote option (local server)
 	* True remote (remote server)